 I would recommend The Mystery of History to anyone starting homeschooling, or looking for a change.
 It is top notch!
 (As a note: this is a decidedly Christian curriculum, with a definite Biblical worldview).

 We worked through the first three volumes, spanning from ancient history through around 1700.
 At that time, volume four (1700 through the present) had not been completed.
 I’ve since looked through it and was legitimately saddened that we didn’t get to use it.
-It looks really great.
+It’s amazing!

 Other History Curriculum